 I think it is important for professionals first to know the definitions of the terms they use and then decide on their conscience if they consider it appropriate to use them even if they do not follow the scientific standard.
 Everyone is free to choose what kind of professional they want to be and what kind of professionals they want to train.

-We need to reflect on certain terms and decide for ourselves if we want to follow scientific terms or socially accepted terms.
+We need to reflect on certain terms and decide for ourselves if we want to follow scientific terms or socially acceptable terms.

 One of the most common is the word “reward”.